ramgopalcheedu/challenges/front-end/challenge-3/README.md

 Step 2) Selecting the State from Dropdown #1 will populate Dropdown #2 with a list of potential cities to select

 Step 3) Selecting a city from Dropdown #2 will populate the FAQ questions related only to that city.
-If the user selects a different city (with the same state), the questions should update accordingly.
+-- If the user selects a different city (with the same state), the questions should update accordingly.

 Step 4) After the city is selected, the city-specific FAQs will show on screen.

-Step 5) If a new state is selected, Dropdown #2 (Cities Dropdown) should reset to a default 'Select an Option...'.
+Step 5) If a new state is selected, Dropdown #2 (Cities Dropdown) should reset to a default 'Select an Option...', and the FAQ questions should be hidden.

 Step 6) Only after selecting the city are the new, city-specific FAQs shown